More Info

 Diversity, Equity, Inclusion, and Belonging

-At UVMC we value diversity and work to create an inclusive, equitable environment that feels welcoming, especially to people who have been historically marginalized.
+Upper Valley Music Center values diversity and works to create an inclusive, equitable environment that feels welcoming, especially to people who have been historically marginalized.
 Music education is at its best when we recognize, engage with, and celebrate the diverse music we make; when we make music with a diverse group of people; and when everyone feels a sense of belonging.

 Faculty and Staff Conversations